 - Develop new sustainable chemical products and processes

-- Identify environmental and sustainability limitations of processes
+- Identify environmental and sustainability limitations and possibilities of processes

 In most courses, you will work in groups with open-ended, complex, real-life and case scenario problems i.e. solutions must be found for problems with incomplete and uncertain data.
 Students have many opportunities to try alternative solutions and evaluate their ideas in comparison to existing industrial solutions.
 Also, adjunct professors and guest lecturers from industry present their views on product and process development.